pmorie/kubernetes/docs/proposals/volumes.md

     1. The volume is owned by the container's effective UID and has permissions `07D0`
     2. The volume is owned by the container's effective GID or one of its supplemental groups and has permissions `0D70`
-3. Read-only usability of a volume from a container is defined as one of:
-    1. The volume is not owned by the container and has permissions `0DD5`
-    2. The volume is owned by the container's effective UID and has permissions `05DD`
-    3. The volume is owned the container's effective GID or one of its supplemental groups and has permissions `0D5D`
-4. Volume plugins should not have to handle setting permissions on volumes
+3. Volume plugins should not have to handle setting permissions on volumes
-5. Volume plugins should not have to handle SELinux unless it is unavoidable during volume setup
+4. Volume plugins should not have to handle SELinux unless it is unavoidable during volume setup
 5. We will not support securing containers within a pod from one another

 ## Current State Overview